 International Cooperation (preferably field experience):

 The ideal candidate has gained solid experience in the field in international cooperation, its selection processes and competencies required to engage in this professional environment.
 You should be able to provide detailed information on career development, a range of available positions, especially at entry-level, and information on working conditions.

 National, Regional, and International Institutions: EU/CoE/OSCE, National Institutions, UN and other International Organisations:

 The ideal candidate has gained experience working at institutional level, ideally in two or more international, regional, and national institutions (e.g. at regional and national level).
-You should be well-experienced with various selection processes, be able to describe the challenges of starting as an intern and how to move to a professional position.
-You should also be able to provide detailed information on career development, the range of profiles, and information on working conditions.
+You should be well-experienced with various selection processes, be able to describe for example the challenges of starting as an intern and how to move to a professional position.
+You should also be able to provide detailed information on career development, a range of profiles, and information on working conditions.